 We provide ...

-I have been working at Nexonia Inc. full-time (Less than a year)
+I have been working at Nexonia Inc. full-time (More than 3 years)

 Advice to Management